Doctor of Business Administration (D.B.A.)

 Cumulative GPA of 3.25 or above is required for entrance into the program from any of the acceptable degrees.

-3. Graduate Management Admissions Test (GMAT) Scores.
-A minimum score of 470 in the GMAT is required (Official Copies Required).
+3. Graduate Management Admissions Test (GMAT) Scores (Official Copies Required).

 4. Statement of purpose essay

 - Two parts with a 500 word limit for each part

 - Please share the reason you are pursuing the Doctorate in Business Administration:

 - The dictionary defines worldview as 'the overall perspectives from which one sees and interprets the world.'
 In the business environment, it is critical to have a solid foundation from which your decisions emanate.
 With this in mind, please share your personal worldview and specifically discuss how your moral/ethical foundation relate to the study and practice of business:

 8. Admissions packets are approved by the department

 9. 15 hours of course work may be transferred in (5 year age limit)/nontransferable courses- DBA 700, 785, 988, 989, 990